 The Millennium Corporate Compliance Officer will initiate an investigation to identify all relevant facts and is responsible for assuring that prompt and appropriate corrective action(s) is taken, in consultation with the Compliance Committee.
 Participants and Participating Providers shall cooperate with investigation efforts.

 Millennium is required to monitor system performance to determine if Participants or Participating Providers are carrying out activities consistent with project plans approved by DOH.
-The distribution of DSRIP funds and DOH’s requirements are set out in Delivery System Reform Incentive Payment (DSRIP)-Measure Specification and Reporting Manual at:
+The distribution of DSRIP funds and DOH’s requirements are set out in Delivery System Reform Incentive Payment (DSRIP)-Measure Specification.

 Examples of compliance issues, risk areas, and/or fraud, waste and abuse: